drytoastman/scorekeeperts/packages/web/public/markdown/install.md

 # OS Requirements

 ### Linux
+1. Make sure to remove or disable apache if so installed (it obstructs port 80)

-1. Install docker from your distribution repository (common ones below)
+2. Install docker from your distribution repository (common ones below)
     - [Debian](https://docs.docker.com/engine/install/debian/)
     - [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
     - [Fedora](https://docs.docker.com/engine/install/fedora/)

-2. Make sure that the username you intend to use for Linux is a member of the docker group and then log out and back in, without this you will see Scorekeeper stuck at "*Establishing Network*".
+3. Make sure that the username you intend to use for Linux is a member of the docker group and then log out and back in, without this you will see Scorekeeper stuck at "*Establishing Network*".
 Run the following to create the docker group and then add your username to it:

     - sudo groupadd docker
     - sudo usermod -aG docker <your username>

-3. If intending to connect to a serial port based timer, make sure your username has access to the serial port devices or all the ports will appear greyed out when trying to open a port.
+4. If intending to connect to a serial port based timer, make sure your username has access to the serial port devices or all the ports will appear greyed out when trying to open a port.
 For Debian, you want to add your username to the dialout group like below:

     - sudo usermod -aG dialout <your username>